siddhartha-gadgil/DeptWeb/_seminars/2023/2023-10-30-shubham-rastogi.md

 ---

 The famous Wold decomposition gives a complete structure of an isometry on a Hilbert space.
 Berger, Coburn, and Lebow (BCL) obtained a structure for a tuple of commuting isometries acting on a Hilbert space.
-In this talk, we shall discuss a structures of a pair of commuting $C_0$-semigroups of isometries and obtain a BCL type result.
+In this talk, we shall discuss a structure of a pair of commuting $C_0$-semigroups of isometries and obtain a BCL type result.

 The right-shift-semigroup $\mathcal S^\mathcal E=(S^\mathcal E_t)\_{t\ge 0}$ on $L^2(\mathbb R_+,\mathcal E)$ for any Hilbert space